 - No application testing conflicts using AppsAnywhere

-- Students now access apps from any location (not just labs!), 24/7
+- Students now have 24/7 access to applications from any location (not just labs)

 The use of AppsAnywhere resulted in an increase from 20% of applications virtualized to 96%, and the biggest benefits were quickly recognized.